Exact algorithms for $L^1$-TV regularization of real-valued or circle-valued signals: Numerical results

+We have implemented our algorithms in Matlab.
+The experiments were conducted on a desktop computer with $3.5$ GHz Intel Xeon E5 and 32 GB memory.
+The weight vector $w$ can be employed to account for non-equidistant sampling; it means that the data $y_n = f(t_n)$ is the sampling of a (continuously defined) signal $f$ at non-equidistant knots $t_1 < t_2 < \ldots < t_N.$ A reasonable choice for $w_n$ is the average distance of the sampling point $t_n$ to its nearest neighbors $t_{n-1}, t_{n+1},$ i.e., $w_n = (t_n - t_{n-1} + t_{n+1} - t_n)/2 = (t_{n+1} - t_{n-1})/2.$ In our experiments, we focus on equidistant sampling so that we have $w_n = 1$ for all $n = 1, \ldots, N.$ To quantify the denoising performance, we occasionally give the manifold-valued version of the \emph{signal-to-noise ratio improvement} (see \cite[Chapter~10]{unser2014introduction} and \cite{WDS2013}).
+It is given by

+where $\bar y$ denotes the ground truth.
+For real-valued data, we let $d$ denote the Euclidean metric.
+If not mentioned explicitly, the regularization parameter $\alpha$ is adjusted empirically.
+The higher we choose the value $\alpha$ the stronger we smooth the signal.

-In our first experiment (Figure~\ref{fig:synthCirc}), we compute the total variation minimizer for a synthetic signal with known ground truth.
-The noise is (wrapped) Laplacian distributed.
+\paragraph{Circular $L^1$-TV on synthetic data.} In the introductory experiment (Figure~\ref{fig:synthCirc}), we have computed the total variation minimizer for a circle sample signal with known ground truth $\bar y$.
+The signal $y$ was created by corrupting the phase angle $\bar \phi$ of the original signal by Laplacian distributed white noise of standard deviation $\sigma = 0.5.$ That is, the signal $y$ is given by $y_j = e^{\mathrm{i}(\bar\phi_j + \eta_j)}$ where $\eta$ denotes the noise vector.
 The experiment illustrates the denoising capabilities of total variation minimization for circle-valued data.
-We also observe that the phase jumps by $2\pi$ are taken into account properly.
-The runtime was $\protect3.5$ seconds.
+In particular, we observe that the phase jumps by $2\pi$ are taken into account properly.
+The runtime was $ $ seconds.

+\paragraph{$L^1$-TV as MAP estimator.} Under certain assumptions on the signal and the noise, the Bayesian framework gives a suggestion for the parameter $\alpha.$ For an introduction to the related statistical concepts we exemplarily refer to the book \cite{unser2014introduction}.